 - Automatically track and log every page you have viewed

 - Print and export a summary to use in your appraisal

-As diagnostic testing is now available these should serve to raise suspicion and ensure that all appropriate people are tested but avoid the expense and worry of unnecessary testing.
+As diagnostic tests are now available these should serve to raise suspicion and ensure that all appropriate people are tested, but avoid the expense and worry of unnecessary testing.